LibrariesHacked/librarieshacked.github.io/_posts/2020-11-20-libraries-hacked-plans..md

 * They're prototypes.
 Not finished products, but showing uses of library data
 * They need help: collaboration on code, branding, user experience expertise, and data knowledge.

-To bring projects like that together I've launched [Library lab](https://www.librarylab.uk/).
-This is designed to collect ideas for digital applications.
-Where anyone can get involved and contribute.
+To bring projects like that together I launched [Library lab](https://www.librarylab.uk/).
+This is designed to collect ideas for digital applications, inviting anyone to get involved and contribute.

 <figure>
   <img src="https://raw.githubusercontent.com/LibrariesHacked/librarylab/master/assets/images/homepage-lab.jpg" alt="A labrador looking mega excited!"/>
   <figcaption>A lab looking mega excited!
 Photo "Labrador-Puppy" by tyleruk2000 is <a href="https://creativecommons.org/licenses/by/2.0/">licensed with CC BY 2.0</a>.</figcaption>
 </figure>

-It would be great if 2021 could have more projects, plus developing the existing ones, and getting others involved, from leadership organisations.
+It would be great if 2021 could have more projects, plus developing the existing ones, and getting others involved.
 If you're interested, please have an explore!

 ## Mobile apps

 I have a new iPad, a new Android phone, and an itch to do some mobile app development.
 Nothing extravagant, but something that makes use of the phone/tablet rather than something a responsive website could do.

-One idea is to write an app that keeps track of your current library loans and sends notifications when they are due to return.
+One idea is to write an app that keeps track of your library loans and sends notifications when they are due to return.
 No sharing or posting to social media, just something for people to use.
-It could even be 'real' checking, as the app would query library accounts on library websites.
+It would be 'real' checking, as the app would query library accounts on library websites.
 Then renew loans just before they go overdue.
 All the data (including passwords) would be stored securely on your personal device only.

 I'd use it!